 Elna’s course on earning your first $1,000 will help you hit the ground running within the first week.

-The course gives you the exact roadmap and courage needed to take the leap into full-time freelance writing.
+The course gives you the exact roadmap and courage needed to take the leap into full-time online article writing for beginners.
 The Writeto1k course has been hugely successful in helping people start their freelance career.

 So what are you waiting for?
 Write your way to your first 1k!